Poison Records in Acra

 ● Run a script if a poison record is found in the input stream:

 acra-server --db_host=127.0.0.1 --poison_run_script_file=/path/to/file

 You can specify any action in a script, like, calling admin, sending messages to monitoring systems (or Slack channels), blocking IP as suspicious.

 Perform a system shut-down and run a script:

 acra-server --db_host=127.0.0.1 --poison_run_script_file=/path/to/file --poison_shutdown_enable

 From a paranoid standpoint, the third version is optimal, but from the operations’ point of view, 2nd might be sufficient if the other security controls are in place and are implemented well.

 Poison records are means of monitoring and detecting data leaks in your database.
-In a way, poison records resemble part honeypots, part file fingerprinting, and you can read more about this resemblance in our Explain Like I’m 5-style post in Medium "Poison Records (Honeypots for Database Tables)” or pay a visit to the Acra GitHub repository and try them out for yourself.
+In a way, poison records resemble part honeypots, part file fingerprinting, and you can read more about this resemblance in our Explain Like I’m 5-style post in Medium "Poison Records (Honeypots for Database Tables)” or pay a visit to the Acra poison records example on GitHub and try them out for yourself.